Product Life Cycle Management – The 4 Stages and How to Manage Them

 The growth stage is a huge opportunity that needs careful balancing if you’re going to cross the chasm toward maturity.

 Here, your customer base of core users will likely be early adopters who generally have a higher tolerance for the BS that early product versions tend to carry.
-They’ll put up with bugs and the scratchy edges of the product because they want to be the first ones to use something cool.
+They’ll put up with lower product quality and the scratchy edges of the product because they want to be the first ones to use something cool.

 These early adopters will proactively go looking for solutions to problems, whereas the people who live later in the adoption curve will want to make sure that your product actually does solve their problems – and they won’t want to have to put effort into getting something buggy to work.